Skip to content

 Setting up the Hose and Timer

-Once you have chosen the right sprinkler heads, it's time to set up Flexzilla hose(s) and bluetooth timer(s) for your DIY lawn sprinkler system.
-Start by connecting the hose to a water source, such as an outdoor faucet.
-Make sure the connection is secure and free from leaks.
-Next, lay out the hose along the desired areas of your lawn, taking care to avoid any obstacles or areas where the hose may get damaged.
-If needed, use stakes or clips to secure the hose in place.
+Once you have chosen the right sprinkler heads, the next step is setting up your Metal Hoses and WiFi zone activators or a simple DIY lawn sprinkler system.
+Start by connecting the hose to a water source, such as an outdoor faucet, and make sure the connection is tight and free from leaks.
+Then lay the hose along the areas you want to water, avoiding sharp edges, heavy foot traffic, or places where the hose could become damaged.
+If needed, use stakes or clips to keep it in place.

 Before turning on the water, double-check all connections and make any necessary adjustments.
 Once everything is set up correctly, turn on the water and test the system to ensure that each sprinkler head is functioning properly and providing adequate coverage.